 Horace Trahan, the maker of the hit single, “That Butt Thing,” is a world renowned Cajun and Zydeco artist, respected for his ability to pull the hell out of an accordion and belt out vocals that will give you chills.
 Having over-stepped boundaries and bypassed the stereotypes of naysayers, this native of Ossun, Louisiana, has made a huge and highly anticipated comeback on the music scene!

-At 15, Horace wanted to learn to play the accordion.
+At the age of fifteen, Horace wanted to learn to play the accordion.
 His father brought him to Felix Richard, a strong accordionist and first cousin who lived in Cankton, LA.
 Horace was a natural and booked his first gig within six months of learning to play.

-Horace was very comfortable in a musical setting, as he had purchased his first guitar at the age of 12 and had also begun playing the saxophone in the fifth grade.
-It was when he combined his angelic-pitched voice with the skills he honed on a Crown single row accordion, that the musical magic began.
+Horace was very comfortable in a musical setting, as he had purchased his first guitar at the age of twelve and had also begun playing the saxophone in the fifth grade.
+It was when he combined his angelic-pitched voice with the skills he honed on a Crown single row accordion, which the musical magic began.
 Horace was sixteen years old when he began singing Cajun music in French and in English.
 Not long after making his mark on bass drum in the marching band at Carencro High School and graduating, Horace hit the road and began touring with D.L.
 Menard.
-The road schedules would take the talented 18-year old musician to New York, Boston, Chicago, Canada, France, California, and the summer Olympics in Atlanta.
+The road schedules would take the talented eighteen year-old musician to New York, Boston, Chicago, Canada, France, California, and the summer Olympics in Atlanta.

 James Prejean – Bass